F Company, 310th Infantry Regiment: Roer to Rhine

 Lt.
 Bowman exclaimed, "The hell with the tanks; we will take this damn town without them!"
 There was just one route to the main point of resistance, about 200 yards over a wide-open field.
 A train track was on the left and parallel to their line of attack.
 Along this track, several enemies were dug in; Fox company suffered severe casualties before these threats were eliminated.
 A few yards from the factory, Lt.
 Roger T. Duncan was wounded.
 2nd Platoon suffered significant casualties; Pfcs William T. Puhl and Daniel G. Dailey were fatally wounded, and S-Sgt Wade R. Peeler and Pfc Billie Brown were wounded during the opening exchanges of fire.
 Many members of the 1st Platoon were killed or wounded, Pfcs William C. Crates and Rosario J. Hussereau were killed, and S-Sgt Oren D. Armentrout, Cpl.
 Fredrick A. Crowthers, and T-5 Joseph Fanaras were wounded.
 T-5 Clarence F. Wells, a bazooka man lying flat on his stomach, had a bullet penetrate the front of his helmet, nick his wool hat, and emerge from the back of his helmet.
 Finally, T-5 Gilbert E. Wunrow could direct the tank support forward; they progressed for about 100 yards before stopping.
 They fired 75 mm rounds into the town's buildings to drive the snipers away.
 S-Sgt Edward M. Louchlin, Pfc Jamie E. Smith, and T-4 Charles E. Messick from the 3rd Platoon were also killed before the town was cleared.

-The beloved C. O. James K. Bowman, who was promoted to Captain that morning, was killed by a sniper's bullet from the town's right side.
-The men were incomprehensibly horrified since Lt.
-Bowman had personally commanded them through numerous days of combat; his heroic and daring leadership had been a role model to everyone.
+C. O. James K. Bowman, who was promoted to Captain that morning, was killed by a sniper's bullet from the town's right side.